bernie-g/geckolib-docs/Getting-Started.md

 ![Screen_Shot_2020-06-14_at_8 50 54_PM2](https://user-images.githubusercontent.com/110764/88623282-7b72a880-d059-11ea-9754-954428b481ab.png)

 ## Parenting and Pivots
 The rig for a model is like a skeleton.
-Groups are the bones, pivots are the joints, and cubes are the muscles.
+Groups are the bones, pivots are the joints, and cubes are the flesh.

 Unless your model has multiple object parts that can move independently (like if your entity was a school of fish), you probably want a single root group with many nested child groups.
 When each group moves, it also moves it's children.